Ela-Bo/AboutMe/README.md

 # About Me

-Welcome to my Profile - nice to meet you!
+Welcome to my profile - nice to meet you!

 ## Why does a Recruiter have a GitHub profile?
 Because I am going to be a Data Scientist!